reframejs/reframe/docs/overview.template.md

 **Mixed Web Apps**

+We introduce a new kind of apps: "Mixed Web Apps" (MWA).

+The stack is composed of:
+ - Modern interactive frontend (with React or Vue)
+ - Node.js backend

+But only some pages have a frontend.

+This is because non-interactive HTML pages

+It's a mix be
 We introduce what we call "Mixed Web Apps"
 Reframe introduces a new kind of apps that combine old-school non-interactive HTML pages and modern interactive pages.